 On the other hand, lawful trafficking is the act of selling, administering, giving, transferring, transporting, shipping or delivering an illegal substance.
 Thus, the person distributing such a product against payment or free of charge may be charged with drug trafficking.

 Shoplifting is a theft that is committed without the use of force in a store by someone who has legally entered as a customer.
 With the installation of cameras and detection means as electronic antitheft devices, more and more thieves have been accused with solid evidence.
-Complicity and attempts are also punished, for example, people try to steal cosmetics but are unmasked before they can leave the shop.
+Complicity and attempts are also punished.
+For example, people try to steal cosmetics but are unmasked before they can leave the shop.
 In defending himself the accused must demonstrate that he did not intend to steal these products but that he took them by mistake or omission.

-Driving while impaired can be charged with dangerous driving, as it puts at risk the lives and integrity of other road users.
+A person driving while impaired can be charged with dangerous driving, as it puts at risk the lives and integrity of other road users.

 The rules of the SAAQ state that any person whose license has been suspended has the right to obtain it through a request for review.
-There are, however, criteria and exceptions to this request for review.
+There are, however, criterias and exceptions to this request for review.
 The application can be submitted to the SAAQ, making sure to have all the necessary documents.
 However, if the suspension results from an offense other than the one mentioned in the rules of the SAAQ, the application for review of the permit will only be possible in the Court and could lead to criminal prosecution.

 Contractual liability: when there is a contract between the parties involved.